dreisday/AST-Sentinel-4-ESP32/README.md

 ## Arduino Setup

 See `arduino/esp32_intercom.ino` for the sketch.
 Requires:
-- PubSubClient - modified library with MQTT_MAX_PACKET_SIZE 512 is included
+- PubSubClient - modified library with MQTT_MAX_PACKET_SIZE 512 is included, clone this repo if you wish to use it.
+Otherwise change the `#include` statement to point to your own modified PubSubClient.h
 - WiFi
 - ArduinoJson

+Enter your WiFi and MQTT details into the variables at the top of the sketch, or pass in values from an external credentials file.

 ## Wiring